angular/components/src/material/menu/menu.md

 Always provide an accessible label via `aria-label` or `aria-labelledby` for any menu triggers or menu items without descriptive text content.

+MatMenu should not contain any interactive controls aside from MatMenuItem.